UNDERSTANDING THE GENERAL DATA PROTECTION REGULATIONS (GDPR)

 The right to restrict – you have a right to ask us to limit the way we process your data.

 The right to data portability – if when you gave us data it was collected electronically you can request the data we hold about you in a commonly used machine readable format.

 Rights in relation to automatic decision making or profiling – we do not use automatic decision making or profiling in our business.

 HOW TO CONTACT US

 Right Legal Group Limited are in different areas of the business both the Data Controller and the Data Processor.
 In both situations we have obligations under GDPR.
 If you have any specific concerns about the privacy of your personal data or require further information about how we manage your personal data please get in touch with us directly on the details below.
-Our Data Protection Officer is Elizabeth Ward.
+Our Data Protection Officer is Philip Jones.

 By post: 16 Stanier Way, Wyvern Business Park, Derby, DE216BF

 By email: firstname.lastname@example.org

 We hope that you do not have cause to make a complaint but if you do please raise any complaint directly with us in the first instance using the contact details above.
 If you are not satisfied with the way we handle your complaint you are entitled to raise a complaint directly with the Information Commissioners Office via the details available on their website www.ico.org.uk